smyky/ci-cd-artifact/README.md

 # CD/CI Tutorial Sample Application

+## CI/CD workflow
+Versions and release created automatically using semantic versioning rule.
+When pushing to main branch or merging pull request make sure to follow the rules for commit messages:
+* CHANGE: Major change.
+New major version will be created with latest changes.
+* feat: Minor change.
+Minor change with feature will be created.
+* any other commits to main branch considered as patches.

+For any work that should not be released yet, use separate branches.

+For semantic versioning used: https://github.com/marketplace/actions/git-semantic-version

 ## Description

 This sample Python REST API application was written for a tutorial on implementing Continuous Integration and Delivery pipelines.